bradenrayhorn/papershamir/README.md

+# archive notice

+This project is superceded by https://github.com/bradenrayhorn/paper-backup

 # papershamir

 A CLI for securely splitting a secret into parts in a format easily writable on paper using Shamir's Secret Sharing.